impredicative/gitblobts/README.md

 To prevent merge conflicts, there is a one-to-many mapping of timestamp-to-filename.
 This is accomplished by including sufficient random bytes in the filename to ensure uniqueness.

-Subsequent retrieval of the blobs is by a UTC time range.
+Subsequent retrieval of blobs is by a UTC time range.
 At this time there is no implemented method to remove or overwrite a blob; this is by design.
 From the perspective of the package, once a blob is written, it is considered read-only.
 An attempt to add a blob with the same timestamp as a preexisting blob will result in a new blob.